GLOBAL MARKETS-Euro under water as ECB opens liquidity spout

 By Wayne Cole

-SYDNEY, Sept 5 The euro was deep under water on Friday, having suffered its steepest fall in three years after the European Central Bank stunned markets by cutting interest rates and embarking on a trillion-euro asset-buying binge.
+SYDNEY, Sept 5 The euro was deep under water on Friday having suffered its steepest daily fall in three years after the European Central Bank stunned markets by cutting interest rates and embarking on a trillion-euro asset-buying binge.

-After surging on Thursday, European share markets looked set to start in a cautious mood as the U.S. payrolls report loomed large later in the session.
-Financial spreadbetters tipped losses of 0.1 percent to 0.2 percent for the FTSE 100, DAX and CAC 40.

-In Asia, Japan's Topix stalled just short of its January peak.
+In Asia, Tokyo's Topix stalled just short of its January peak.
 Chart resistance is tough as a break there would take it to levels last seen in July 2008.

 It hit a one-month low on the yen at 135.97, while the dollar briefly spiked to a six-year peak of 105.71 yen before steadying at 105.35.